andriawan/rupiah_ts/README.md

 deno test
 ```

-### Feature Roadmap
+## Feature Roadmap

 - [x] Rupiah Format
-- [ ] Terbilang
+- [x] Terbilang

 ## **Miscellaneous**
-This work is inspired by gist from https://gist.github.com/faisalman/845309 with refactoring code into more modern javascript way
+This work is inspired by gist from https://gist.github.com/faisalman/845309 with refactoring code into more modern javascript way.
+Terbilang version is inspired by stackoverflow thread https://codereview.stackexchange.com/questions/90349/changing-number-to-words-in-javascript